Remimazolam: Legal status

 On 28 January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Byfavo, intended for procedural sedation.
 The applicant for this medicinal product is PAION Netherlands B.V.
 Remimazolam (Byfavo) was approved for medical use in the European Union in March 2021.

 Research

-Phase I and Ib dose-finding studies for procedural sedation with patients recovering faster from remimazolam than midazolam.
+Phase I and Ib dose-finding studies for procedural sedation found patients recovering faster from remimazolam than midazolam.
 Phase II trials comparing remimazolam to the standard anesthesia protocols for cardiac surgery and colonoscopy were presented at major conferences in October 2014.

 A Phase IIa trial comparing remimazolam to midazolam for upper endoscopy was published in December 2014, finding a similar safety profile.
 Remimazolam was originally synthesized in the late 1990s at Glaxo Wellcome in their labs in Research Triangle Park, North Carolina.